dxvoid/Cyber-Threat-Analyzer/README.md

 # Cyber-Threat-Analyzer
 Real-Time SIEM-like Cybersecurity Dashboard Using Power BI
-# CyberThreat Analyzer Pro

-A real-time SIEM-like dashboard that visualizes simulated Windows/Linux attack logs using Power BI — all offline with no external API dependency.
+It is a dashboard that visualizes and simulated Windows/Linux attack logs using Power BI — all offline with no external API dependency.

 ## Features
 - Collects and parses system logs (Windows/Linux)